cosmos/cosmos-sdk/docs/architecture/adr-026-protobuf-regencode.md

 ### Implementation

-There are three main implementation strategies, orderd from the least to the most custom development:
+There are three main implementation strategies, ordered from the least to the most custom development:

 - **Use a protobuf serializer that follows the above rules by default.** E.g.
-  [gogoproto](https://pkg.go.dev/github.com/gogo/protobuf/gogoproto) is known to be compliant by default.
-It might also be an option to configure an existing serializer accoringly.
+  [gogoproto](https://pkg.go.dev/github.com/gogo/protobuf/gogoproto) is known to be compliant by in most cases, but not when certain annotations such as `nullable = false` are used.
+It might also be an option to configure an existing serializer accordingly.
 - **Normalize default values before encoding them.** If your serializer follows rule 1. and 2. and allows you to explicitely unset fields for serialization, you can normalize empty values to unset.
 This can be done when working with